 I first heard about Holy Crap Cereal on an episode of Dragon’s Den and I’d been hoping to get my hands on some ever since.
 It’s a Canadian product that was highlighted on a Canadian TV show, and they raved about it.
 (If you don’t live near Canada like we do, you’ve probably never heard of either one.)
 The American version of the show is called Shark Tank.
 On it, entrepreneurs pitch products to tough-minded investors, affectionately called dragons or sharks, and healthy food items are often featured.

 Imagine my delight when my sweetheart and I were wandering the aisles in a grocery store in Parksville, British Columbia and I laid eyes on a bag of Holy Crap way up on the highest shelf.
-I immediately grabbed the green foil pouch, then saw the $11.99 price tag.
+I immediately grabbed the green pouch, then saw the $11.99 price tag.
 I stood there for a while, trying to decide if it was worth it.
 You only use a small amount, so you can’t really compare it to the regular puffed up volume of the airy cereals…but still, this bag only had about 8 or 10 servings in it.
 I rationalized that we don’t get to Canada all that often, so I decided to take advantage of the opportunity and tossed it in the cart.
+(Update 2020: it’s currently available at $19.99 on Amazon for 8 ounces.)

 It’s a good thing I did; I am totally hooked.
 I love the way it smells: earthy, like freshly harvested grain.
 I love the way it looks: at the right angle, the buckwheat groats look like tiny little hearts on my spoon.
 And the flavor is really remarkable considering there is no added sugar.
 The name is quite fun, too, but my favorite part is the texture.
 I can’t get enough of the crunch.
 Crunchy, crunch, crunch.